Do I have to join a pension scheme?

 Some personal pensions were 'rebate only' which meant that the only money paid into the scheme was the NIC rebate.
 This type of personal pension was just intended to replace the additional state pension.

-Many employers now have to have an 'auto-enrolment' pension scheme.
+Employers now have to have an auto-enrolment pension scheme.
 This means that they have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
+Workers not automatically enrolled will also be able to opt in to, or join, a pension scheme, if they wish.

 What are the rules for paying into pensions?